BekMart/my-health-tracker/README.md

 ### CI Python Linter

-- Python validator used to ensure that my code met the standards required
+- Python validator used to ensure that my code met the standards required.

 ### Figma

-- Used to create a process flow chart for my project
+- Used to create a process flow chart for my project.

 [Back to Contents](#contents)